Yakima Rotary Club Grants

 Each year the Yakima Rotary Club oversees and directs awards to local and international projects funded through Yakima Rotary Charities.
 Our Allocation & Review Committee reviews each grant request and recommends action to our Board of Directors.
 The focus of these grants are programs that favor children and quality of life projects, promote startup ideas, help initiate pilot projects, literacy, and projects where local Rotarians can be involved. (guidelines are included as part of the application) Organizations applying for a grant must be a 501(3) non-profit as approved by the Internal Revenue Service.
 Schools that do not have a 501(c)3 available are also eligible to apply.

 All requests for funding must be include a completed written application.
 The current grant application form can be found below.
-Applications for funding are being accepted.
-Final decisions on giving will not be made until spring 2021 – please keep that in mind when choosing your project.
+Deadlines for applications are October 1st, February 1st, and May 1st annually.
+Notice of awards will generally be provided by end of the respective month – please keep that in mind when choosing your project.

 Other Grants

 Our Club also funds a major project each year that includes a hands-on component.
 While this is not a “grant” that can be applied for, it is a project that makes a significant impact on our community.
-The last 5 years we have funded and built a new playground at Randall Park, funded and built a new Rotary Education Center at Rod’s House, created a new computer lab, art room and library at the Washington Fruit Community Center, and installed a new playground at MLK Jr. Park.
-In spring of 2021 all three Yakima Rotary Clubs and the Yakima Rotary Trust will be partnering to replace the McGuire playground on the Yakima Greenway.
+Over the last several years we have funded and built a new playground at Randall Park, Franklin Park, and MLK Jr. Park; funded and built a new Rotary Education Center at Rod’s House, and created a new computer lab, art room and library at the Washington Fruit Community Center.
+All three Yakima Rotary Clubs and the Yakima Rotary Trust have partnered to provide funding for the YMCA Rotary Aquatic Center, and The Rotary Marketplace.